eamutaigwe/R-analysis-assignment-eamutaigwe/analysis_assignment.md

 Answer: Yes

-I observe that there is a significant difference in gene expression between infected and uninfected samples with increase in hours post infection.
+I observed that there is a significant difference in gene expression between infected and uninfected samples with increase in hours post infection.
 As hours post infection increases from 4h to 72h, the difference in expression of OAS gene between infected and uninfected